fhaulot/Immo_Eliza_Regression/README.md

 ID, URL, Locality, Municipality, Price per square meter.
-These parameters have no value in regard to the ML techniques, since they are either strings duplicated in other variables or depend on the predicted variable (price per m2 depends was calculated using total price).
+These parameters have no value in regard to the ML techniques, since they are either strings duplicated in other variables or depend on the predicted variable (price per m2 was calculated using total price).
 Next, we converted the following parameters to a sequence of numbers:
 Building condition and EPC score, thus treating these variables as categorial ordered parameters.
 Logical parameters: Has terrace, Has parking have been converted to 0 (=No) or 1 (=Yes).